acerbilab/pyvbmc/docsrc/source/index.rst

 .. note::
     This project is work in progress.
 The current Python port implements VBMC with *exact* evaluations of the likelihood (Acerbi, 2018).
-We are currently planning to extend ``pyvbmc`` to support *noisy* likelihood evaluations, such as those arising from simulator-based models (Acerbi, 2020).
+We are currently planning to extend PyVBMC to support *noisy* likelihood evaluations, such as those arising from simulator-based models (Acerbi, 2020).

 Documentation
 #############